sab2352/tadaA-1/README.md

 # tadaA
-An temporary repo for R package of TADA-Annotation.<br>
+An temporary repo for TADA-Annotation R package.<br>
 Please see tadaA-user-guide.